25 June 2021

 A: Non-penetrated resins are crystallizing on the surface of the wood and not in the wood.
 You must wash your surface with Ligna oil diluent (Iso-Diluant) or a Citrus solvent to remove the sticky resin.
 You can then apply a very thin layer with a cotton cloth to uniformize the finish.

-A: SOLO can be used on work surfaces such as kitchen countertops and bathroom vanities.
+A: EASY-SOLO can be used on work surfaces such as kitchen countertops and bathroom vanities.
 To increase the water resistance, we recommend applying two coats for this type of surface and to polish with a white polishing pad.
 For cutting surfaces used to slice meat, we recommend using a compatible oil for food surfaces, such as Bio-Supra (2 coats), Tung oil (6–8 coats).

 A: Although some high-quality varnishes appear to be less maintenance than oil, you cannot only refresh the surface.
-It will require a complete sanding which can be very expensive.
+It will require complete sanding which can be very expensive.
 To refresh with our monocoat oils, you simply have to clean and apply one coat of fresh oil to the top of your surface.
-A varnished finish may require up to 4 layers (stain and 3 coats), while with Solo the surface is already stained and protected in only one application.
+A varnished finish may require up to 4 layers (stain and 3 coats), while with EASY-SOLO the surface is already stained and protected in only one application.

 A: On an oiled floor, unlike a varnished floor, it is possible to do local repairs.
 Simply sand the scratched surface slightly and reapply oil.
 Make sure there is no oil on the untouched surface and wipe the excess oil of repair after 10 to 15 minutes.
 If your surface has been oiled for a few years, a slight difference in gloss may be discernible.